Data structure > labels? Unsupervised heuristics for SVM hyperparameter estimation: Introduction

-An alternate way of parameter selection is to use the unsupervised heuristical estimation of $C$ and $\gamma$ values.
-This approach has a number of advantages.
-If parameter values are estimated in a heuristical fashion, only one level of the CV of $k$ folds is needed for performance evaluation, which is much less computationally expensive.
+An alternative for hyperparameter selection is to derive their values from a statistical analysis of the data.
+Those approaches range from simple `rule of thumb' statistics, e.g.~\cite{smola2011blog}, to more complex approaches involving e.g. cluster assumptions and graph distances between datapoints~\cite{chapelle2005semi}.
+Through those approaches, values of $C$ and $\gamma$ can be estimated based on structure of entire available dataset, in a unsupervised way -- without the requirement of labels.
+This is especially useful for applications that acquire large amount of data with limited supervision, e.g. IoT devices~\cite{Menter2021IoT}.
+Additionally, this estimation is one-pass computation much less intensive than cross-validation, allowing for much greater applicability, e.g. in IoT/edge/medical supervision devices.
 Unsupervised estimation avoids the issues of optimizing parameters on the same set as the one used for training, which can lead to overfitting~\cite{smola1998learning}.
-It is known that in some cases -- e.g. with classes conforming to the cluster assumption and Gaussian distribution~\cite{varewyck2010practical} -- optimal or close to optimal parameter values can be analytically derived from data without knowledge about class labels.
-Unsupervised parameter estimation is an asset in situations, e.g. when additional, non-labelled data are available, or in a semi-supervised classification problem, when only a small fraction of data is labelled~\cite{romaszewski2016semi}.
-The unsupervised estimation has been used as a starting seed for CV grid search, e.g.~\cite{chapelle2005semi}, and some work has been carried on supervised heuristical estimation~\cite{wainer2021tune}, but, to our best knowledge, no throughout study for unsupervised parameter estimation has been carried out.
+It is known that in some cases, e.g. where classes indeed do conform to the cluster assumption and Gaussian distribution~\cite{varewyck2010practical}, optimal or close to optimal parameter values can be analytically derived from data without knowledge about class labels.
+This approach is also very helpful when training data is very limited and may poorly reflect true class distributions -- a situation typically encountered in semi-supervised hyperspectral classification, e.g.~\cite{romaszewski2016semi}.
+The robustness of this approach has lead unsupervised heuristics to be a default parameter setting in SVM programming libraries, e.g. scikit-learn~\cite{gelbart2018github}.